 The point of the exercises is to get you thinking about and interacting with the material.
 As you encounter these, you should write your solution in the space provided.
-After you have written your solution, you should check your answer with the solution provided.
+After you have written your solution, you should check your answer with the solution provided in the back of the book.
 You will get the most out of them if you first do your best to give a complete solution on your own, and then always check your solution with the one provided to make sure you did it correctly.
 If yours is significantly different, make sure you determine whether or not the differences are just a matter of choice or if there is something wrong with your solution.